BAFTSS 6th Annual Conference 2018

 Closing date: Friday 16th March 2018

 Please submit your poster as an attachment (in PDF format) in the first instance to the BAFTSS Secretary Sue Harris (S.Harris@qmul.ac.uk).
-Those selected for display at the conference will have to be submitted in colour-printed A2 size, in either portrait or landscape format, to the conference organisers one week before the conference.
+BAFTSS will arrange and pay for printing of those selected for display at the conference.

 There is a lot of information on the internet about poster design, and these sites give specific ideas and guidance for Humanities researchers: